As a food blogger, beautiful photos of your recipes are the way to get noticed online.

 Bread in your soup shot will add texture and also create context by suggesting that it will be used to sop up the soup.

-Place the bread where it won’t overpower your main subject and don’t use too big of a piece.
+Place the bread where it won’t overpower your main subject and don’t add pieces that are too big.

 A plain bowl of soup can also be elevated with a drizzle of cream and a sprinkling of chopped herbs or seasoning like black pepper.

-Colourful peppercorns can be strewn randomly on your surface, along with a smattering of coarse salt to add texture and interest.
+You can sprinkle colourful peppercorns on your surface, along with a smattering of coarse salt to add texture and interest.
 A little goes a long way.
 Too much can look messy.

-When using herbs to garnish your soups, use the freshest possible and replace them as you shoot.
+When using herbs to garnish your soups, choose the freshest possible and replace them as you shoot.
 They wilt or oxidise quickly.

 While you’re shooting, you can keep your chosen sprigs of herbs in a bowl of ice water.
 When they are ready to use, pat them dry and place them onto your scene.
-You may have to change them out a few times as you go along, as they will begin to wilt quickly.
+You may have to change them out a few times as you go along.

 To store, place cut herbs in a mason jar filled with cold water and cover them with a plastic bag.
 If you change out the water every day, they will last up to a week in the fridge.

 When frying eggs for your shoots, use a preheated dry, non-stick pan.
 Don’t use oil to make sure you’ll get nice edges and bright yolks.
-Crack each egg individually into a fine-mesh sieve over a small bowl to drain and gently transfer into the pan.
+Crack each egg individually into a fine-mesh sieve over a small bowl to drain.
+Then gently transfer it into the pan.
 This will get rid of any water that can cause uneven edges.